The Jalopy Journal

 We use the fine.
 Seems to work well.
 They don't always have it in our local store but usually can get it within a week from their dist. center.

 I use both depending on what I am doing.
-I also have a very fine powder close to backing soda.
+I also have a very fine powder close to baking soda.
 I store them in 5 gallon plastic pails, they fit under the dump door on the blast cabinet

 As I continue to wait for my radiator to be ready, which it should be ready anytime now I decided to take some TIG welding classes.